ooples/pine_script_docs/source/language/Functions_and_annotations.rst

 ------------------------

 All Pine built-ins are defined in the Pine Reference Manual.
-You can click on any of the function names listed here to go to its entry in the Reference Manual, which documents the function's signature, i.e., the list of *parameters* it accepts.
-The entry will also list, for each parameter, the form and type of the value allowed to be used for each parameter.
-We use *argument* to name the values passed to a function when calling it.
+You can click on any of the function names listed here to go to its entry in the Reference Manual, which documents the function's signature, i.e., the list of *parameters* it accepts and the form-type of the value(s) it returns
+(a function can return more than one result).
+The Reference Manual entry will also list, for each parameter:

+- Its name.
+- The form and type of the value it requires (we use *argument* to name the values passed to a function when calling it).
+- If the parameter is required or not.

 All built-in functions have one or more parameters defined in their signature.
-For each of those parameters, a corresponding value (or argument) can be passed to the function when calling it.
-The list of arguments is enclosed in parentheses.
+Not all parameters are required for every function.

 Let's look at the `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ function.
 This is its function signature from the Reference Manual::

-    indicator(title, shorttitle, overlay, format, precision, scale, max_bars_back, timeframe, timeframe_gaps, explicit_plot_zorder, max_lines_count, max_labels_count, max_boxes_count) → void
+    input(defval, title, tooltip, inline, group)

 This call uses positional arguments.Example of an annotation call with positional arguments::